UKCloud/documentation/articles/azure/azs-how-resize-disks.md

     ![Virtual machines in the favourites panel](images/azsp_vmsmenu.png)

-3. In the *Virtual machines* blade select the owner VM that the disk is mounted to.
+3. In the *Virtual machines* blade, select the virtual machine that the disk is attached to.

     ![VM Disks button](images/azs-browser-button-vm-disks.png)

-4. In the VM's blade select disks.
+4. In the virtual machine's blade, select **Disks**.

     ![Disks button within VM](images/azs-browser-button-vm-disks.png)

-5. In the *Disks* blade select the disk you would like to resize.
+5. In the *Disks* blade, select the disk you would like to resize.

     >[!Note]
-    >Disks can only be resized when they are unattached or the owner VM is deallocated.
+    >Disks can only be resized when they are unattached from the VM or the virtual machine is deallocated.

-6. In the VM disk's blade input the The size of the disk in GB in the *size* section.
+6. In the disk's blade, input the desired size of the disk in GiB in the **Size** field.

     >[!Note]
-    >- Disks can only be resized to a larger size.
+    > - Disks can only be resized to a larger size.
-    >- Although the process is the same for both managed and unmanaged disks, the two blades look slightly different.
+    > - Although the process is the same for both managed and unmanaged disks, the two blades look slightly different.
 Examples for both have been included below.

 # [Resizing managed disks](#tab/tabid-1)